128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | name-id | The value to set for this field |

+#### Description

+##### name-id (string)

+A string identifier which only uses alphanumerics, underscores, or dashes, and cannot exceed 63 characters.

+Must contain only alphanumeric characters or any of the following: _ -
+Length: 0-63

 ## `configure authority access-management role resource`